Last updated: December 2022

 Two of the most common types are comparative and contributory.

-- With comparative negligence, you can be found to be partially at fault (some percentage) and only seek damages in proportion to that percentage.
-Percentages vary by state and are based on the totality of evidence.
+- With comparative negligence, you can be found to be entirely or partially at fault (some percentage) and only seek damages in proportion to that percentage.
+Percentages vary by state and are based on the totality of the evidence.
 The final percentage is based on the claims department's professional review of all the gathered evidence, knowledge of relevant state law, and their expertise and experience.

 - With contributory negligence, it's all or nothing.
-You're found to be either 100% blame-free or not, and can only file with the other insurance company if you fall into the blame-free category.
-An example of a 100% blame-free situation would be if your car was parked legally and another driver ran into it.
+You're found to be either 100% blame-free or not and can only file with the other insurance company if you fall into the blame-free category.
+An example of a 100% blame-free situation would be if your car was parked legally, and another driver ran into it.

 You can help make sure the police report is accurate and helpful by taking pictures of both vehicles.
 Don't move your vehicle until the police show up and can analyze the scene.
 Work with the police officer to provide as much detail as possible, be truthful, and identify any witnesses who may be able to help explain what happened during the accident.